Teen rescued from hostage situation in Sun Valley - NewsBreak

 Teen rescued from hostage situation in Sun Valley

 SUN VALLEY, Nev.
-(News 4 & Fox 11) — A 19-year-old girl is safe and unharmed after she was held hostage by a relative on Friday evening.
+(News 4 & Fox 11) — A 19-year-old female is safe and unharmed after being held hostage by a relative Friday evening.
 Patrol deputies initially responded to a home on the 5700 block of Lupin Drive in Sun Valley at 4:00 p.m. on August 27.
 When deputies arrived they located a 19-year-old girl who was outside the residence.
-The teen wanted to retrieve personal items she had in the home, but she said her uncle Luis Topete, 41, wasn’t allowing her access.foxreno.com
+The teen wanted to retrieve personal items she had in the home, but she said her uncle Luis Topete, 41, wasn’t allowing her access.mynews4.com